BouleJaune/qmk_firmware/readme.md

 ## To do

+Change tapping term for layers

+Change ' " and : / ! .

+" as shifted '

+/ not in shifted . neither

 Script to dynamically create images for the layout

 Add Shoc board, and first custom pcb custom board to qmk